hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * reference to the patient
 * the core clinical concept e.g. `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`

-AU Core does not prohibit (cardinality 0..0) elements or extensions, as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
+AU Core does not prohibit (cardinality 0..0) elements or extensions, as prohibition restricts the opportunities for downstream IGs and applications to define their own business rules.

 AU Core profiles include conditional cardinality constraints (defined using [invariants](general-guidance.html#use-of-invariants)), which are:
-* inherited from the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5: Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error
+* inherited from the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5: Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error.
-* added in AU Core to apply minimum data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type.
+* added in AU Core to apply minimum data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant **au-core-loc-01:** The location shall at least have a valid identifier or address or type.

 ##### Use of Extensions